akononovicius/physRisk-content-repository/articles/2020/covid-19-spatial-growth.md

 Image_url: uploads/2020/covid-19-spatial-growth.png

 I have spent significant part of this summer reading papers on the modeling of COVID-19.
-It helped a lot that majority of them were quite terrible, so I those have saved me some time.
+It helped a lot that majority of them were quite terrible, those have saved me some time.
 Though there were also a few more interesting ones.
 In [cite id="Burghardt2020"] it was shown that the distribution of deaths and cases over US counties follows a power-law distribution.
 This finding is quite